August 2007 Archives

 "There is no compelling evidence that the warming trend we've seen will amount to anything close to catastrophe.
 What most commentators -- and many scientists -- seem to miss is that the only thing we can say with certainly about climate is that it changes...Many of the most alarming studies rely on long-range predictions using inherently untrustworthy climate models, similar to those that cannot accurately forecast the weather a week from now..."

-Earlier this year, to be fair, Newsweek also published an article on the Union of Concerned Scientist's report on ExxonMobil's lobbying campaign.
+Earlier this year, to be fair, Newsweek published an article from "the other side", about the the Union of Concerned Scientist's report on ExxonMobil's lobbying campaign.

 The 50% Solution